Skip to main

 Therefore, we are reviewing how certain support services are provided across our academic and clinical locations.
 This review includes maintenance, grounds, custodial services, dining and food services, in-patient transport and in-patient sitting services.

 As part of this process, the university is considering working with an external company to help us design, implement and manage an enterprise-wide service model.
+Read more about the Request For Proposals (RFP) below.

 What Will an Enterprise Services Partnership Accomplish?